DCC-EX/dcc-ex.github.io/docs/automation/EX-RAIL-summary.rst

     * -  DELAYRANDOM( min_delay, max_delay )
       -  Delay a random time between min and max milliseconds
     * -  IF( sensor_id )
-      -  If sensor activated or latched, continue.
-Otherwise skip to ELSE or matching ENDIF
+      -  If sensor activated or latched, continue, otherwise skip to ELSE/ENDIF, use negative values for active HIGH sensors
     * -  IFNOT( sensor_id )
-      -  If sensor NOT activated and NOT latched, continue.
-Otherwise skip to ELSE or matching ENDIF
+      -  If sensor NOT activated and NOT latched, continue, otherwise skip to ELSE/ENDIF, use negative values for active HIGH sensors
     * -  IFCLOSED( turnout_id )
       -  Check if turnout is closed
     * -  IFGTE( sensor_id, value )